OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 >
 > 1. the sql file helps document changes if you need to reconstruct something
 > 1. It's tricky moving the code across machines if
->    the linux server-client procotol doesn't support copy-paste operations.
+>    the linux server-client protocol doesn't support copy-paste operations.

 ### Update Database Server